Jirigesi/Jirigesi.github.io/index.md

 <br />

-Jiri Gesi (Гиллигс in Mongolian, 吉日格斯 in Chinese). is Ph.D. candidate at <a style="color:rgb(255,128,0)">**Donald Bren School**</a>,  <a style="color:rgb(255,128,0)">**University of California, Irvine**</a> - one of the top schools in Software Engineering researches according to <a href="http://csrankings.org/#/index?soft&us" style="color:rgb(255,128,0)">*csRanking.org*</a>.
+Jiri Gesi (Гиллигс in Mongolian, 吉日格斯 in Chinese) is Ph.D. candidate at <a style="color:rgb(255,128,0)">**Donald Bren School**</a>,  <a style="color:rgb(255,128,0)">**University of California, Irvine**</a> - one of the top schools in Software Engineering research according to <a href="http://csrankings.org/#/index?soft&us" style="color:rgb(255,128,0)">*csRanking.org*</a>.
 Before joining UC Irvine, he was a Machine Learning Engineer at Ford, USA.

 <br />

-He specialize in mining data and leveraging machine learning techniques to design and build machine learning systems.
+He specializes in mining data and leveraging machine learning techniques to design and build machine learning systems.
 He has experience in outlier detection, classification, recurrent neural networks, graph neural networks and etc.

 His research focuses on the interaction of two fields: